 (DELAY = 5)

-import cx_Oracle dsn_tns = cx_Oracle.makedsn('Host Name', 'Port Number', service_name='Service Name') #if needed, place an 'r' before any parameter in order to address any special character such as '\'. conn = cx_Oracle.connect(user=r'User Name', password='Personal Password', dsn=dsn_tns) #if needed, place an 'r' before any parameter in order to address any special character such as '\'.
-For example, if your user name contains '\', you'll need to place 'r' before the user name: user=r'User Name' c = conn.cursor() c.execute('select * from database.table') # use triple quotes if you want to spread your query across multiple lines for row in c: print (row, '-', row) # this only shows the first two columns, to add an additional column you'll need to add , '-', row, etc. #conn.close()
+import cx_Oracle dsn_tns = cx_Oracle.makedsn('Host Name', 'Port Number', service_name='Service Name') # if needed, place an 'r' before any parameter in order to address special characters such as '\'. conn = cx_Oracle.connect(user=r'User Name', password='Personal Password', dsn=dsn_tns) # if needed, place an 'r' before any parameter in order to address special characters such as '\'.
+For example, if your user name contains '\', you'll need to place 'r' before the user name: user=r'User Name' c = conn.cursor() c.execute('select * from database.table') # use triple quotes if you want to spread your query across multiple lines for row in c: print (row, '-', row) # this only shows the first two columns.
+To add an additional column you'll need to add , '-', row, etc. #conn.close()

-- You can run the following query in Oracle to get the Service Name:
+For example, you can run the following query to get the Service Name:

 select sys_context('userenv','service_name') from dual

-- You can also run the following query in Oracle to get the list of users:
+You may also run the following query to get the list of users:

 select username from dba_users

-We just saw how you can connect Python to Oracle using cx_Oracle connect.
-Once you established such a connection, you can definitely use SQL in Python to manage your data.
+You just saw how to connect Python to Oracle using cx_Oracle connect.
+Once you established such a connection, you can start using SQL in Python to manage your data.

-You can learn more about the different types of connections between Python and other database applications by visiting these posts:
+You can learn more about the different types of connections between Python and other database applications by visiting these guides:

 For further information about the cx_Oracle package, please refer to the cx_Oracle’s documentation.